Deep-sea mining: beyond the headlines

 (Those data are from two recent research papers by Richard Herrington at the Natural History Museum, which are utterly recommended reading to understand this topic: "Mining our green future" [2021] and "The raw material challenge of creating a green economy" [2024] - and for any journalists wanting to understand the wider context of deep-sea mining for their audiences, Richard is definitely a good person to talk to).

 As a result, the demand for copper (as one example) to achieve the "green transition" is huge.
-A recent report (May 2024) published by the International Energy Forum predicts that we will need as much copper in the next thirty years as we have mined in all of human history so far.
+A May 2024 report published by the International Energy Forum predicts that we will need as much copper in the next thirty years as we have mined in all of human history so far, and a 2025 report predicts a shortfall of 30% between the global supply of copper and demand for it by 2030, potentially slowing the transition to low-carbon infrastructure.

 It's also worth noting that individual metals often aren't mined in isolation - many of them occur as "companion" metals.
 Cobalt is a good example - it occurs with copper, and with nickel, and so many "cobalt mines" are actually primarily copper or nickel mines, where cobalt is also being extracted as a companion metal.
 About 60 percent of the current global supply of cobalt comes from copper mines in the Democratic Republic of Congo.